Aniruddha-S-Prasad/COVID19-Dashboard-India/README.md

 # COVID-19 Dashboard for India

 A web application for data visualization and analysis of the current COVID-19 pandemic in India.
 Provides state-wise analysis of the data using a time-dependant  _Susceptible, Infected and Recovered model_.
+Updates daily.

 [Source Code in Github](https://github.com/Aniruddha-S-Prasad/COVID19-Dashboard-India)